 The first step in preparing for any loss in income is to find out where you stand financially.
 Take a hard look at your incomings and outgoings and work out how much money you'll need to cover the essentials, such as mortgage payments, bills and food, each month.

-If you have any credit card or loan debt, it's a good idea to start paying that off faster.
+If you have any credit card or loan debt, it's a good idea to start paying that off as fast as you can.
+Clearing your debts now means that when you’re redundant you’ll have fewer outgoings to worry about and you won’t have to miss payments and ruin your credit score.

 If those aren't workable options for you, speak to your lenders about working out a payment plan so you can clear debts as soon as possible.

-It's vital to keep in mind, that if you do lose your job, it'll be much harder to find good deals to help your repay your debt.
+It's vital to keep in mind that if you do lose your job, it'll be much harder to find good deals to help you repay your debt.

 Here are some tips to help you pay off your debt

-If you don't already have an emergency fund stashed away, it's vital that you start putting away cash to get you through the lean times.
-Ideally, it's useful to have at least 3 months salary set aside, so if you lose your job unexpectedly, you have enough time to figure things out.
+If you don't already have an emergency fund, it's vital that you start putting away cash to get you through the lean times.
+Ideally, it's useful to have at least three months’ salary set aside, so if you lose your job unexpectedly, you have enough time to figure things out.
+If you can save six months’ worth, you’ll have even longer to find a new job.

-If you suspect that your job could be on the chopping block in the near future, it's a good idea to take advantage of any training you can avail yourself through your current job.
+If you suspect that your job could be on the chopping block in the near future, it's a good idea to take advantage of any training you can get through your current job.

 In the current climate, where thousands of people may be vying for jobs, it is increasingly important to do whatever you can to make yourself stand out to employers.